karthikgopalapuram/K_Git_Test/README.md

 $ git add .
 $ git add -u # when you deleted a local file you want to remove it from your repo
 $ git commit -m "What has changed"
+$ git branch -M main  #recnelty changed from github for ranming the master to main
 $ git push
 # put in your **username** and **password**
 ```

-* . means add all the files included in the folder.
+* . means add all the files included in the folder and subfolders

 ##### No more username and password input for every push